Dxrzk13/adwa/README.md

 ### 6. What Now?

 ```
-The .exe file will appear in the same folder where all the other files are with the name you set it as and you can now send
+The file will appear in the same folder where all the other files are with the name you set it as and you can now send
 this to your victims.😈
 ```
 <hr style="border-radius: 2%; margin-top: 60px; margin-bottom: 60px;" noshade="" size="20" width="100%">